 *UPDATE MARCH 2019*

 Apparently the universal language of love was received wholeheartedly around the world.
-She may never have had the opportunity to thrive, but she certainly would now.
+She may never have had the opportunity to thrive, but this once stray cat certainly would now.

 Not only was Fengmi’s fundraiser $2600 goal reached, they raised a total of $3,375 USD for her!
 Even better than that was the additional special news shared.

 WE HAVE REACHED OUR GOAL!!!!
 We cannot, cannot CANNOT find the words to thank each and everyone of you who donated and shared.
 We’re TOTALLY overwhelmed by the outpouring of love and support!

 Thanks to you all, Fengmi is getting her very own home for Christmas!!!

 While the world was working behind the scenes to give her a better life, Fengmi was already settling into her foster home nicely.

 It didn’t take her long to become a comfortable kitty without a care in the world.